 Once the inspectors visited Serenity Lodge, they were very impressed with our facility.
 The Dept. Of Health suggested we invest in a few renovations to be able to offer care to six residents rather than four.
 We accepted their suggestions.
 Once we completed these renovations we met or exceeded all standards set by the Department‘s representatives.

 On August 26th, 2005 Serenity Lodge became an approved Long Term Care Facility of Nova Scotia.
 We are a facility that offers a holistic approach to quality care for our six seniors.
 We are a workplace that embraces the “Virtues Project” (viruesproject. com) within ourselves and others.
 As Serenity Lodge’s team leader, I am committed to guide our trained staff to use their innate virtues to serve all needs, of each resident in our care.

 Unity does work.
 Working together for the good of all is valued.
 We can proudly say we brought the first licensed long term care facility to our community of Enfield.

-The idealism of creating an extended family for the residents of Serenity Lodge for residents that can no longer live in their primary homes was a dream we had, for Wayne‘s Mum.
+The idealism of creating an extended family for the residents of Serenity Lodge became a reality.
+These residents that can no longer live in their primary homes, required a “HOME” that would fill each need.
+It was a dream we had, for Wayne‘s Mum; and others.
 It is “awe” mazing to think that it has become a reality for her and for so many more since!

-Thank you to each to our family for their support to make Serenity Lodge a reality.
-To the residents, to the many families that have become part of the Serenity Lodge legacy.
+Thank you to each of the staff that have helped Serenity Lodge build a true home for each of our residents.
+Thank you to each of our family, for their loving support to make Serenity Lodge a reality.
+Thank you to our community!
+The Lodge getting licensed would not have happened without your support.
+To each of our residents thank you for loving us all , through the living and learning process.
+Thank you to the many families that have become part of the Serenity Lodge legacy.
 So much love and joy has grown in the garden of friendship that Serenity Lodge has created.